abnerrizzi/charts/README.md

    - This will install Dozzle in the `dozzle` namespace using your customized `values.yml`.

 ## Help
 - For issues or questions regarding this Helm chart, please open an issue in this repository.
 - For help with Dozzle operation, visit the official [Dozzle GitHub repository](https://github.com/amir20/dozzle).

-## Need More Information?

-For more details or advanced configuration, refer to the [Dozzle GitHub repository](https://github.com/amir20/dozzle).